Limketkai Sons Milling Inc. vs. Court of Appeals

 Arguments of the Respondents

-- It emphasized that it repeatedly rejected Limketkai’s proposals (Exhibits "F" and "H"), and that any acceptance was expressly subject to approval by the Trust Committee and the beneficial owner, which was never obtained.
+- No Meeting of the Minds: Respondent BPI countered that it repeatedly rejected Limketkai's offer and that any sale was expressly subject to approval by its Trust Committee and the beneficial owner, which was never given.

 Issues

-- Whether a perfected contract of sale existed between Limketkai and BPI.
+- Perfection of Contract: Whether a perfected contract of sale existed between Limketkai and BPI.

-- Whether the alleged agreement was enforceable under the Statute of Frauds.
+- Statute of Frauds: Whether the alleged contract was enforceable under the Statute of Frauds.

 Ruling